Top Paris activities

 Read more

-Place de la Concorde (Pass By)
+Place de la Concorde (pass by)

 The place de la Concorde was where King Louis XVI and his wife Queen Marie-Antoinette were executed during the French Revolution.
 The central feature is an obelisk from Luxor in Egypt.
 It is 34 centuries old and was brought to France in 1836.